sesame-workshop/SESAME/index.md

 <section id="call-for-papers" class="container">
   <h2>Call for Papers</h2>
   <p>
-    We invite original research, position papers, demos, datasets, and reproducibility studies on the topics above.
-    Please tailor anonymization and ethics statements as appropriate.
+    The workshop invites original research on the topics above.
+The workshop call focuses on will call for papers in three categories, i.e. full papers, short paper and demo paper.
+Each submission will be reviewed by domain experts according to the JCDL guidelines.

   </p>
   <ul>
     <li><strong>Long papers:</strong> 6–8 pages (excl. refs)</li>